oci-landing-zones/oci-workload-industry-telco/README.md

  - security-admin-policy: Landing Zone policy for security-admin-group group to manage security related services in Landing Zone enclosing compartment (compartment Telco_LZ).

  ### <a name="arch-security"></a>Security Module
- This module contains modules for security services that help customers align their OCI implementations with the CIS (Center for Internet Security) OCI Foundations Benchmark recommendations.
+ This module contains modules for security services that help customers align their OCI implementations with the OCI Foundations Benchmark recommendations.

  The Landing Zone can deploy the following services:
   - Bastion Service: this is a module that manages bastions and bastion sessions in OCI.
 The OCI Bastion service provides restricted and time-limited access to target resources that do not have public endpoints.
 Bastions let authorized users connect from specific IP addresses to target resources using Secure Shell (SSH) sessions.
 When connected, users can interact with the target resource by using any software or protocol supported by SSH.